mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 No, because there is no high-level object of that variety that is containing multiple Entities or similar objects.
 We only have the "flat" Entity named `Slot`.

 Yes, because our only Entity for the above reason automatically becomes the Aggregate Root.
-For practical reasons, we might not want to use that term all the time when we work, and especially not if there is no need for such a concept in a basic domain model like the one in our example project.
+For practical reasons, we might not want to use that term all the time when we work, especially not if there is no need for such a concept in a basic domain model like the one in our example project.

 We will see later in this section how I am handling this case in the project.